 In the short time since Tinder’s launch in 2012 it has changed the world… at least the world of dating.
 Through the creation of its popular app, Tinder turned the word ‘swipe’ into common lingo synonymous with dating.
-Although Tinder started as a dating app, since 2017 it now functions as a online based site as well.
+Although Tinder started as a dating app in 2017 it now functions as an online-based site as well.
 Tinder is a success story, from its quick rise to fame, to how it made dating “cool” again.
 While people who met on the match.com of the past would joke about needing a fake story to conceal their dating site use, Tinder users don’t seem to feel the same shame.
-It’s not uncommon for friends to use Tinder together while at social events or even play matchmaker for one another.
+It’s not uncommon for friends to use Tinder together while at social events or even play matchmaker for one another on their phones.
 However, some users still have a complicated relationship with the app.
 Specifically, is it a ‘hookup’ app or a place to meet your one and only?
 Past and current users swear by each.
 However, anecdotal research and even a New York Times article indicates that marriage might be a side effect of using the site (a.k.a., some users like one another… a lot)!

-Tinder has taken a strong stand against cyber bulling, harassment, nudity, and (more controversially) against photos of hunted animals.
+Tinder has taken a strong stand against cyberbullying, harassment, nudity, and (more controversially) against photos of hunted animals.
 It will delete users who break those guidelines or who post photos that might be related to human trafficking of children, etc.

 After its 2012 launch, the app became popular with millennials first and then Gen X’ers.
-Tinder helped create the successful style of ‘swiping’, or using one’s finger on a smartphone with a touchscreen to ‘swipe’ right for ‘yes’ and left for ‘no’ on each user.
+Tinder helped create the successful style of ‘swiping’, or using one’s finger on a smartphone with a touchscreen to ‘swipe’ right for ‘yes’ and left for ‘no’ on each user after seeing their image.
 In 2014, 2 years after its launch, Tinder already had around one billion swipes per day.
 By 2017, it was the most downloaded app, followed by Plenty of Fish and Bumble.

 Tinder works fine without signing up for the paid features, but it works a lot better if you do.
 Below is the following pricing: